seek-oss/serverless-haskell/README.md

   functions:
     myfunc:
       handler: mypackage.mypackage-exe
-      # Here, mypackage is the Haskell package name and myfunc is the executable
+      # Here, mypackage is the Haskell package name and mypackage-exe is the
-      # name as defined in the Cabal file.
-The handler field may be prefixed
+      # executable name as defined in the Cabal file.
+The handler field may be
-      # with a path of the form `dir1/.../dirn`, relative to `serverless.yml`,
+      # prefixed with a path of the form `dir1/.../dirn`, relative to
-      # which points to the location where the Haskell package `mypackage` is
+      # `serverless.yml`, which points to the location where the Haskell
-      # defined.
-This prefix is not needed when the Stack project is defined at
+      # package `mypackage` is defined.
+This prefix is not needed when the
-      # the same level as `serverless.yml`.
+      # Stack project is defined at the same level as `serverless.yml`.

   plugins:
     - serverless-haskell